milosptr/T-488-MAPP-A1/README.md

 7. **Haptic Feedback**: Tactile feedback on interactions including button presses, task completion, drag-and-drop, and destructive actions using expo-haptics.

+8. **Task Search**: Real-time search functionality on the board detail view.
+Users can search for tasks by name or description across all lists within a board.
+The search input includes a clear button for quick reset and filters tasks instantly as you type, making it easy to find specific tasks in large boards.

 ## Technologies Used

 - React Native (v0.81.5)